SayantanPal/DS-Algo-Coding-Practice/DLL.md

 🔹 Intermediate-Level DLL Questions
 ------------------------------------
--> Check if a Doubly Linked List is a palindrome.
+-> A. Check if a Doubly Linked List is a palindrome.

 -> Use two pointers: head and tail.

 Asked by: Google, JPMorgan

--> Find pairs with a given sum in a sorted DLL.
+-> B. Find pairs with a given sum in a sorted DLL.

 Similar to 2-pointer approach in arrays.

 Asked by: PayPal, Barclays

--> Flatten a multilevel doubly linked list.
+-> C. Flatten a multilevel doubly linked list.
 Each node may have a child pointer pointing to a separate doubly linked list.

 Asked by: Amazon, Meta

--> Convert Binary Tree to Doubly Linked List.
+-> D. Convert Binary Tree to Doubly Linked List.
 In-order traversal-based conversion.

 Asked by: Microsoft, Netflix